Sumitbittu/GAMES_in_C_JAVA/README.md

 ![image](https://user-images.githubusercontent.com/71941738/168490006-7e0cbeac-7828-41e5-9464-f1ebfd6e1a52.png)

-All the above games are developed using c and c++
+All the above games are developed using c and Java